U.S. airlines cut flights due to approaching hurricane

 Major airlines encouraged travelers to consider changing flight plans or postponing trips with the massive storm threatening to sweep north through mid-Atlantic and Northeastern states over the weekend.

-Airlines affected include Southwest Airlines US Airways, Delta Air Lines, American Airlines and United Airlines.
+Airlines affected include Southwest Airlines (LUV.N) US Airways LCC.N, Delta Air Lines (DAL.N), American Airlines AMR.N and United Airlines (UAL.N).

 Most waived fees for rebooking tickets.

-Shares fell 3.5 percent on the Amex Airline Index.
+Shares fell 3.5 percent on the Amex Airline Index .XAL.
 Those with service to the Caribbean, where Irene lashed the Bahamas with 115 mph winds, took hard hits on Wall Street.

-Jetblue Airways, which is based at New York's Kennedy airport, shed more than 7 percent.
+Jetblue Airways (JBLU.O), which is based at New York's Kennedy airport, shed more than 7 percent.
 US Airways was off more than 4 percent and Delta, 5.7 percent.

 Southwest, American and United also ended lower.